lstefano71/hypertree/README.md

 Hypertree understands a limited number of user-initiated events:

 	row:		click on an element in the Hierarchy column to expand from or contract to that row.

 <img src="images/row.jpg">

 	col:		click on a column to pivot the table.

 <img src="images/col.jpg">

 	cell:		click on a cell to restrict the table to the row-value and pivot the resulting table on the column-value.

 	sorts:		multi-sort the table ascending, descending, ascending-absolute-value, descending-absolute-value.

 	get:		send a subtable of the current state of the table to Hypergrid.

 	groups:		press the alt/option key to summon a window which allows drag-and-drop regrouping of the table, and to select which columns of the table are visible.

 <img src="images/option.jpg">

+	reset:		clears sorts, expansions, pivots, &c.

+	expand:		expands the tree to the level just above the leaves (i.e. the last group).

+	collapse:	collapses the tree to the first level (i.e. the first group).

 Hypertree also supports update.
 For example, if the underlying table is t: